Read Mitch's latest articles on Huffington Post.

 I am Mitch Mayne.
 I am an openly gay, active Latter-day Saint.

-On Sunday, November 10, 2013, I was released along with the bishopric of the Bay Ward in San Francisco, California.
-Bishop Fletcher, under whom I’ve had the honor to serve for the past two and a half years, has relocated to another state—and as is customary in the Mormon faith, the bishopric was released with him.
+On Sunday, November 10, 2013, I (along with the rest of the bishopric) was released in good standing.
+Bishop Fletcher, the Bishop under whom I had the honor to serve, relocated to another state—and as is customary in the Mormon faith, the bishopric was released with him.

 I believe every single one of us is equal in the eyes of our Savior, regardless of orientation, ethnicity, gender–or any other marker we use as humans to define differences between ourselves and others.
 As such, I don’t believe it is ever my job to condemn, criticize, or mock another.
 My job, as my Father’s son, is to walk beside you as you learn the lessons life is intended to teach you; to celebrate your joys with you, and to lend a hand when you stumble.
 The true spirit of love we have for one another is kind, patient, and doesn’t demand its own way.
 It doesn’t scold, condemn, or criticize.